tasbolat1/optitrack_ros/README.md

 # optitrack_ros

 This code works well for ROS kinetic and *not tested* for others.
 Main difference from https://github.com/crigroup/optitrack/tree/feat/support-kinetic is that this code can track single marker.
-Anyways, all the credit goes to https://github.com/crigroup/optitrack/tree/feat/support-kinetic.
+Anyways, this code is adopted from https://github.com/crigroup/optitrack/tree/feat/support-kinetic.

 **Install** <br />
 Install optirx package <br />